 The time signature is made up of two numbers on top of each other like a fraction:

 - the top number – which tells us how many beats there are in a measure

 - the bottom number – which tells us what kind of beat to count

-For example, let’s look at the time signature 3/4 from Happy Birthday to you which means there should be 3 quarter notes in each measure.
+For example, let’s look at the time signature 3/4 from Happy Birthday to You, which means there should be three quarter notes in each measure.

-The part bar, however, takes the place of a full bar and there will not be 3 quarter beats in the first measure.
+The part measure, however, takes the place of a full measure, and there will not be three-quarter beats in the first measure.

-You can expect to see either 1 or 2 notes amounting to less than the equivalent 3 quarter notes stipulated in the time signature.
+You can expect to see either 1 or 2 notes amounting to less than the equivalent three quarter notes stipulated in the time signature.

 It’s missing two quarter note beats required to make the measure complete.

 Well, if you’re looking closely, you’ll notice that the last measure above is also not complete.